microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-04.md

     _The modified Run method_

-	The statement that you added transmits the same flight data to the shared Event Hub that is already being transmitted to the "private" Event Hub you created in [Lab 2]({{"/docs/projects/air-traffic-control-simulator-02/" | absolute_url }}).
+	The statement that you added transmits the same flight data to the shared Event Hub that is already being transmitted to the personal Event Hub created in [Lab 2]({{"/docs/projects/air-traffic-control-simulator-02/" | absolute_url }}).

 1. Open **local.settings.json** and insert the following statement directly below   "EventHubConnection:"